JoaoHenriqueBarbosa/MemBot/README.md

 - AI Model: Gemma2 by default, but can be changed in the `packages/server/.env` file
 - Containerization: Docker

+While the project aims to implement many features from scratch, we also leverage some well-designed tools and libraries to enhance development efficiency and maintain best practices:

+### Frontend Libraries
+- React Query: For efficient data fetching and state management
+- i18next: For internationalization
+- Recharts: For creating responsive charts
+- Radix UI: For accessible and customizable UI components

+### Backend Libraries
+- pg: For PostgreSQL database interactions
+- Zod: For runtime type checking and validation
+- Ollama: For interfacing with the local AI model

+These libraries were chosen for their reliability, performance, and alignment with our project goals.
+They complement our from-scratch approach by providing robust solutions for specific functionalities, allowing us to focus on building custom features where it matters most.

 ## Prerequisites

 Before you begin, ensure you have the following installed: